hashicorp/terraform/website/docs/configuration/resources.html.md

 [Resource Behavior](#resource-behavior)), and each is separately created, updated, or destroyed when the configuration is applied.

+-> **Note:** The keys of the map (or all the values in the case of a set of strings) must be _known values_, or you will get an error message that `for_each` has dependencies that cannot be determined before apply, and a `-target` may be needed. `for_each` keys cannot be the result (or rely on the result of) of impure functions, including `uuid`, `bcrypt`, or `timestamp`, as their evaluation is deferred resource during evaluation.

 ```hcl
 resource "azurerm_resource_group" "rg" {
   for_each = {